bsorrentino/bsorrentino/_posts/2023-11-25-AI-locally-with-LMStudio.md

 | ------- |
 | ![][sh5] |

 6. **Developer Tools:** For developers looking to integrate large language models into their applications, [LM Studio] offers a local server feature.
-This feature is compatible with OpenAI's API, facilitating easy integration.
+This feature **is compatible with [OpenAI's API][openai-api]** 🤩, facilitating easy integration .

 | start server 🚀|
 | ------- |